Coronovirus in Ukraine: Day 17

-On March 3, 2020 the first case of coronavirus was confirmed in Ukraine.
+On March 3, 2020 the first coronavirus case was confirmed in Ukraine.

-We provide daily updates on number of suspected, confirmed, recovered and death COVID-19 cases in Ukraine, including the reginal dimentions.
+We provide daily updates on number of suspected, confirmed, recovered and death cases in Ukraine, including the regional dimensions.

-26 cases of COVID-19 confirmed in Ukraine for the period March 3 – March 19, 2020.
-Regional dimension of confirmed cases are as follows:
+The Ministry of Health officially informed on 10 new cases of the coronavirus during the day of March 19, 2020.

+The Presidential Office reports on total 361 suspected cases of coronavirus in Ukraine.
+This figure increased by 162 cases for the last day.

 15 – in Chernivtsi Oblast (1 death and 14 active),